solgon-network/solgon-network.github.io/_oslyrichouse/untitled004.md

 ***
 #### Stella Rona

-I Pacing The House, I'm Going Back And Forth<br>
+I'm Pacing The House, I'm Going Back And Forth<br>
 I'm Losing Myself In Place Of Face<br>
 I'm So Fucked Up In Emotion<br>
 Hopin You Wouldn't Notice<br>
 Again<br>
 im facing the Trials That We Had Talked About<br>
 I'm Tracing The Miles That We Had Walked<br>
-Yet I Focus On The Bad Shit And Things That Cannot Happen<br>
+Yet I Focus On The Bad Shit<br>
+And Things That Cannot Happen<br>
 To ME<br>

+And Here I Sit, All Alone Again<br>
+Drowning In My Sin, I Let The Demons In.<br>
+Then I Stand Up And Scream Fuck That<br>

+and here isit all alone again
+thining bout my sin i let the demons in then i stand up and scream fuck that